 The COVID-19 pandemic caused by SARS-CoV-2 affected all aspects of society, including actions to address antimicrobial resistance (AMR).
 The pandemic revealed that increased strain on healthcare systems can lead to increased, often-inappropriate antibiotic use [1-4], and deprioritisation of AMR surveillance and AMS [5].

 Widespread broad-spectrum antibiotic use in patients with COVID-19 has been reported [4].
-Detailed data are lacking and preliminary data (reviewed below) suggest that outpatient antibiotic use may have decreased in certain settings, possibly due to diminished access to healthcare because of lockdowns and physical distancing, and possibly due to decreased community spread of other infections in some settings.
+Detailed data are lacking but preliminary data (reviewed below) suggest that outpatient antibiotic use may have decreased in certain settings.
+This may be due to diminished access to healthcare because of lockdowns and physical distancing, or to decreased community spread of other infections in some settings, or a combination of both.
 However, treatment of the majority of hospitalised COVID-19 patients with antibiotics early in the COVID-19 pandemic increased antibiotic use compared to the pre-pandemic period [3, 6-8].

-Globally there has been a diverse response to SARS-CoV-2 due to differences in the severity of the outbreaks, local and national politics, available resources, cultural aspects and social awareness.
-However, most countries tried to ensure that their healthcare systems were able to cope with a high predicted number of severe cases and many countries enforced different practices ranging from strict, enforced lockdowns to vague and suggestive physical distancing recommendations.
-Some of the most prominent epicentres were in places where AMR is a challenge [9, 10] and many of the factors that are associated with severe SARS-CoV-2 infection, including underlying conditions, advanced age, group housing and residence in an elderly living facility, are also linked to an increased risk of multi-drug resistant infections [11, 12].
+Globally there has been a diverse response to SARS-CoV-2 due to differences in the severity of the outbreaks, local and national policies, available resources, cultural aspects and social awareness.
+However, most countries tried to ensure that their healthcare systems were able to cope with a high predicted number of severe cases but many different practices were employed, ranging from strict, enforced lockdowns to vague and suggestive physical distancing recommendations.
+Some of the most prominent epicentres were in places where AMR is a challenge [9, 10] and where many of the factors that are associated with severe SARS-CoV-2 infection, including underlying conditions, advanced age, group housing and residence in an elderly living facility, are also linked to an increased risk of multi-drug resistant infections [11, 12].

 We provide an overview of factors during the pandemic that may influence AMR and provide recommendations for antibiotic use, data collection, surveillance and stewardship, research and policy.